-Teaching English to someone who is completely unfamiliar with the language is a foreign experience.
-Even if you’re a native English speaker and have taught English to other native speakers, the added language barrier creates a new dynamic that takes specialized skills.
+Teaching English to someone who is completely unfamiliar with the language can be a foreign experience.
+Even if you’re a native English speaker and have taught English to other native speakers, the added language barrier can create a new dynamic that may take specialized skills.
 Certifications like TESOL and TEFL exist to give prospective teachers the skill set needed to teach English to people of all ages, of all different backgrounds, at home and abroad.

 The acronyms TESOL and TEFL are often used interchangeably, and despite many similarities, they do have distinctly different meanings.

 Keep reading to find out more about the difference between the two and a breakdown of the factors that’ll help you decide which one is right for you.

 TESOL and TEFL certifications prepare you to teach English as a foreign language (students in other countries) or as a second language (students in the United States).
 But when considering TESOL vs TEFL, the biggest difference for an English language teacher is that despite their obvious overlap and similar job opportunities, each certification program is geared toward certain careers.

 The TESOL program often prepares people for teaching in the US (though that doesn’t have to be the case if you don’t want it to be).
 TEFL programs work in the opposite way—you’re more prepared to work abroad (but, again, you can still teach in the US).